What Is a Mortgage Contingency? How It Works Explained

 What Is a Mortgage Contingency?

-Should something unexpected happen, like a job loss or the inability to sell an existing home, the buyers are able to back out of the contract and have their earnest money returned when a financing contingency is in place.
-An earnest money deposit isn’t small potatoes for those who are competing against multiple offers: Buyers might put up to 10% of the home’s sale price toward their good-faith deposit.
+Should something unexpected happen, like a job loss or the inability to sell an existing home, a mortgage contingency clause in the purchase agreement allows buyers to back out of the contract and have their earnest money returned.
+An earnest money deposit isn’t small potatoes for anyone, but that’s especially true for those who are competing against multiple offers: Buyers might lay down as much as 10% of the home’s sale price as a good-faith deposit.

 A mortgage contingency also protects both buyers and sellers from uncertainty in the real estate transaction.
 It’s one of several contingencies that buyers might include in the contract when the property listing status changes to contingent but not yet pending.